 What a song -- what a gathering of people who gave us this song to sing.
-And today, again, like last year, and the year before and now -- right this minute -- this is a song that expresses what we are feeling.
+And today, again, like last year, and the year before and now -- right this minute -- this is a song that expresses what many of us feel.

 NEW! ...
 Emily Frankel and John Cullum offer lively, provocative video commentary on YouTube once a week.
 Click image above to go.

 I'm a writer, writing things that haven't brought me fame, but continue to involve me, inspire me to find an audience.